napulitano/sr-open-api-demo/README.md

 # How to run locally?

-* checkout the repo from git or download as zip
+* check out the repo from git or download as zip
-* via you favorite terminal go inside the directory where you checkout or unzipped the repo
+* via you favorite terminal go inside the directory where you checked out or unzipped the repo
 * run: mvn clean install
 * start with:  mvn spring-boot:run